 All submitters of Difficult Cases that meet the criteria and are not yet an EAUN member will be granted free membership of the European Association of Urology Nurses (EAUN) for one year.

-Submitters that are invited to present in London will receive 4 standard slides in January 2017 with the following titles:
+Submitters that are invited to present in Copenhagen will receive 4 standard slides in January 2018 with the following titles:

 The problem, Nursing intervention, Material used, Results.
 All presenters are obliged to use these slides in their presentation in order to improve the comparability of the presentations and the cases for the attending participants.

 The selected presenters will be invited to present their case in 10 minutes (including discussion) in the Special session “Nursing solutions in difficult Cases”.

 To inspire and help you previously submitted cases can be viewed at the EAUN website.

 Webcasts of the presentation of Difficult Cases are available via:

 For more information please contact Ms. Hanneke Lurvink.